sajjadGG/book-python/design-patterns/generator.rst

 Declaring generators
 --------------------
 .. code-block:: python

-    # This will not execute code!
+    :caption: This will not execute code!

     range(0, 1E30)
     range(0, 1E30)
     range(0, 1E30)

 .. code-block:: python

-    # This will only create generator expression, but not execute it!
+    :caption: This will only create generator expression, but not execute it!

     numbers = range(0, 1E30)

     print(numbers)
     # range(0, 1E30)